Gexkill/sweng2/RASD/src/introduction.md

 * The GPS of the taxi drivers can not be switched of.
 * Taxi drivers answer all types of demands in less than 5 minutes.
 * The user pays the taxi driver directly for each commission.
+* A taxi can be on only one zone at the same time, this is the real zone.

 #Glossary
 * User: he is a client of the service.
 He should insert each time he performs a request the following information